LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       predicate clause is being executed.

    dynamic binding
-      Runtime lookup of a predicate declaration and definition to verify the validity of a :term:`message` (or a :term:`super call`) and find the predicate definition that will be used to answer the message (or the super call).
+      Runtime lookup of a :term:`predicate declaration` and :term:`predicate definition` to verify the validity of a :term:`message` (or a :term:`super call`) and find the predicate definition that will be used to answer the message (or the super call).
 Also known as *late binding*.
 See also :term:`static binding`.

    static binding
-      Compile time lookup of a predicate declaration and definition when compiling a :term:`message` sending call (or a :term:`super call`).
+      Compile time lookup of a :term:`predicate declaration` and :term:`predicate definition` when compiling a :term:`message` sending call (or a :term:`super call`).
 Dynamic binding is used whenever static binding is not possible (e.g. due to the predicate being dynamic or due to lack of enough information at compilation time).
 Also known as *early binding*.
 See also :term:`dynamic binding`.

    lambda expression
-      A compound term that can be used in place of a goal or closure meta-argument and that abstracts a predicate definition by listing its variables and a callable term that implements the definition.
+      A compound term that can be used in place of a goal or closure meta-argument and that abstracts a :term:`predicate definition` by listing its variables and a callable term that implements the definition.
 Lambda expressions help avoiding the need of naming and defining auxiliary predicates.

    lambda parameter
       A term (usually a variable or a non-ground compound term) that is